Cranberry ginger ale is a winter tradition in Canada. It is a warming combination of spicy, sour, and sweet, that is

-bottles.
-The commercial version of this red, sparkling beverage is mostly just sweet.
-In contrast, homemade ginger ale is made with the ginger bug for a flavourful and probiotic drink.
+The commercial version comes in 2 L plastic pop bottles and is more sweet than spicy.
+In contrast, homemade cranberry ginger ale is made with the ginger bug for a flavorful and probiotic drink.

 The best part about making your own ginger ale is that you can flavor it to suit your personal taste.
 Use a mix of cranberry and apple juice for a refined sugar-free and tart beverage.
 Mix it with sparkling water for a mild and bright drink.

-Here are a few flavours that can be added to the mason jar of cranberry ginger ale.
+Here are a few different fruits and spices that can be added to your cranberry ginger ale.
+So you can create your own unique blend.

-For spicy ginger ale, add 2 tbsp of freshly grated ginger.
-This will float as it ferments, so I recommend straining before bottling.
+- For spicy ginger ale, add 2 Tbsp of freshly grated ginger.
+This will float as it ferments, so be sure to strain before bottling.

-Mulling spices will give the ginger ale the flavour of a mulled cranberry apple cider.
-Use 1 stick cinnamon, 3 cloves and 3 allspice berries per bottle.
-Or use 1 tsp of ground cinnamon and 1/8 tsp each of ground nutmeg, cloves and allspice.
+- Use mulling spices to give the flavor of a mulled cranberry cider.
+Add 1 stick cinnamon, 3 whole cloves, and 3 allspice berries per batch.
+Or add1 tsp of ground cinnamon and 1/8 tsp each of ground nutmeg, cloves, and allspice.